Myth: A widely held but false notion

 Myth #2: I can sell your horse if you don’t pay your board bill.

 This one probably should be called a “quasi-myth,” because selling a horse to satisfy a delinquent board bill can be a viable remedy, but only if the stable owner jumps through the required legal hoops.
 A horse owner, even one who does not pay his bills, has rights that must be respected.
-You may be guilty of theft or conversion (the civil version of theft) if you sell a boarder’s horse without the legal authority to do so.
+You might be guilty of theft or conversion (the civil version of theft) if you sell a boarder’s horse without the legal authority to do so.

 If you utilize a written boarding contract—and you should (see Myth #1)—it should include a provision giving the stable owner a security interest in the horse being boarded.
 This provision gives the stable owner all the rights of a “secured party” under the Uniform Commercial Code, a comprehensive body of law that governs commercial transactions.
 Some version of the UCC has been adopted in every state, and an attorney familiar with your state’s laws can draft language that satisfies the specific statutes.